We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 This science course will introduce students to topics in many different disciplines of earth science including geologic time scale, the cycling of Earth’s materials and the flow of energy that drives this process; the change of the earth’s surface over time, distribution of fossils and rocks, continental shapes, and seafloor structures, the cycling of water through Earth’s systems, motions and complex interactions of air masses, causes and patterns of atmospheric and oceanic circulation.
 Earth’s mineral, energy, and groundwater resources in relation to geoscience processes, natural hazards and the forecasting of catastrophic events, human population over time, conservation and use of natural resources.
 Fundamental knowledge such as the use of scientific investigation through experimental design, C/E/R (claim, evidence, and reasoning), and incorporating data interpretation/analysis are used extensively.

-Independent research and scientific inquiry are important components of accelerated science.
+Independent research and scientific inquiry are important components of Honors Science.
 Projects, exams and other assignments will require more critical thinking and problem solving than regular 7th Grade Science.

-Social Studies: This course is the study of Utah History.
+Social Studies: This course is the study of Utah history.
 Students will focus on political, economic, geographic, social events and issues related to this subject.
-Primary and secondary sources are utilized, and current events are studied in a historical context to give students a better understanding of Utah studies and how it relates to their lives and the world today.
+Primary and secondary sources are utilized, along with current events in a historical context to give students a better understanding of Utah studies and how it relates to their lives and the world today.
 This course will be incorporating blended online learning materials, and utilizing course content from various learning sources.

 Honors Social Studies: Honors seventh grade social studies students are given an opportunity to study Utah studies alongside the first half of United States history at a faster pace.
 Honors Social Studies is a rigorous course designed for students with an interest in pursuing an in-depth study of historical concepts in order to possibly move on to advanced and/or St. John’s Academy classes.
 Students can expect to engage in higher levels of critical and analytical thinking.
 Students will progress quickly through the units, which will involve more note taking during class lectures.
 Lastly, there will be multiple writing and reading assignments, which will deepen a student’s knowledge in regards to the historical content being presented.